CyphrRiot/mapriot/README.md

-# MapRiot: a tiny, fast MapReduce for Go (with Lisp spirit)
+# MapRiot: tiny, fast MapReduce for Go (with Lisp spirit)

-MapRiot keeps MapReduce to its essence: map over items, group by key, reduce each group.
-No framework bloat, no over‑abstracted interfaces.
-It mirrors how Lisp expresses MapReduce: higher‑order functions over simple data structures.
+MapRiot keeps MapReduce to its essence: map items, group by key, reduce each group.
+It mirrors the simplicity found in Lisp: higher‑order functions over simple data structures.

-- Minimal API: pure map and reduce functions; small `KV` type.
+- Minimal API with a small `KV` type
-- Efficient by default: local combiners per worker, minimal allocations, low contention.
+- Efficient by default: local combiners, low contention
-- Concurrency that stays out of your way: one jobs channel, one partials channel.
-- Practical performance: intended to be at least as fast as popular community examples, while being clearer and smaller.

-## Status

-Early alpha.
-API is small and likely to stay that way.
-Performance baselines and comparisons will be added in `bench_test.go`.
+- Clear concurrency with small worker pools

 ## Design goals

-- Lisp‑like clarity: map → group → reduce.
+- Lisp‑like clarity: map → group → reduce or map → fold → merge
-- Pure functions in, pure data out.
+- Pure functions in, pure data out
-- Keep concurrency off the hot path where it hurts clarity.
-- Use local combiners to reduce fan‑in costs.
-- Avoid reflection and interface sprawl; use generics for type safety.
+- Avoid reflection and interface sprawl; use generics

 ## Common Lisp reference example

-The following Common Lisp snippet shows the essence of MapReduce for word count.
-It uses a hash table to group values (the “shuffle” step), then reduces each group.
+Word count implemented with grouping and then reduction.
 This is the spirit MapRiot follows.

-Note: uses `split-sequence` Quicklisp library for tokenization.

 ```lisp
 ;;;; word-count.lisp